Dental Implants Austin

 Am I Too Old to Get Dental Implants?

-Many people who could really benefit from dental implants think that it isn’t an option for them, partially because of their age.
+Many people who could really benefit from dental implants think they are not an option for them, partially because of their age.
 Fortunately, the good news is that you’re never too old to get dental implants.
 So long as your mouth is fairly healthy, we can usually find a way to make the procedure work.

-It is worth noting, however, that there are some health conditions that do make it harder to get dental implants, and many of these are more likely among older people.
+It is worth noting, however, that some health conditions do make it harder to get dental implants, and many of these are more likely among older people.
 Diabetes and cancer, for example, can cause complications while healing from the surgery.

 If you have one of these conditions, you may want to talk with your doctor before getting dental implants.